KQM-git/TCL/mechanics/equipment/artifacts.md

 * 2 Piece Set: Gain a 15% Geo DMG bonus.
 * 4 Piece Set: Upon obtaining an Elemental Shard created through a Crystallize Reaction, all party members gain a 35% DMG Bonus for that particular element for 10s.
 Only one form of Elemental DMG Bonus can be gained in this manner at any one time.
 {% endtab %}

+{% tab title="Findings" %}
+* The 4p set bonus requires you to pick up the shard with the set holder.
+{% endtab %}
 {% endtabs %}

 ### Blizzard Strayer